Urban Poverty in India, Slamming the Slums

 This has helped only part of the poor, those not too far below the poverty line.
 For the rest, the poorest of the poor, no government policy, no pro-poor local organization has managed to reach them and help them.
 The reasons range from social discrimination (some organizations help only people from their community or social class/caste), to the difficulty to locate the poorest as they often migrate throughout the city in quest of a temporary job.

-Finally urban poverty in India is convenient to many local authorities as the higher cost of living makes more people fall above the poverty line (which is the same for the whole country, urban and rural areas alike).
+Finally urban poverty is convenient to many local authorities as the higher cost of living makes more people fall above the poverty line (which is the same for the whole country, urban and rural areas alike).
 As the poor need to survive in more expensive big cities, they technically have more money than rural residents but they also spend it all very quickly to feed themselves.
 The Indian poverty line thus shows no consideration of the other aspects of poverty: homelessness or living in the slums, access to water, electricity, public transportation, job, etc… Surprisingly, and what makes many say that Indian officials don’t give a damn about the poor, social housing is still not a very high priority nationwide (do correct me if you find anything new).

 What’s more, there is no standard definition of slums and the massive lack of research provides no account of the lives of the poor.
 This way no one knows the real extent of urban poverty in India.